Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-We now turn to the discussion of the results displayed in Fig.\ref{fig:incidence_map}, focusing on the $\vR$-weighted incidence map (left).
-The first panel, which corresponds to fg00, a pure N-body model, clearly shows that the phase spiral emerges some 400~Myr after Sgr's disc crossing (flagged by the horizontal line at the top), but not across all volumes.
-The signal appears to propagate across a narrow region in azimuth, until it becomes widespread at $t \approx 750$~Myr (or roughly \mbox{$\Delta t \approx 650$~Myr} after impact).
+We now turn to the discussion of the results shown in Fig.\ref{fig:incidence_map}, focusing on the $\vR$-weighted incidence map (left panel).
+The first column, which corresponds to fg00, a pure N-body model, clearly shows that the phase spiral emerges some 400~Myr after Sgr's disc crossing (flagged by the horizontal line at the top), but not across all volumes, at least not simultaneously.
+The signal appears to propagate across a narrow region (a band) in azimuth, until it becomes widespread at $t \approx 750$~Myr (or roughly \mbox{$\Delta t \approx 650$~Myr} after impact).
 Thereafter, the presence of the phase spiral becomes more stochastic, fading away with time, and virtually disappearing after \mbox{$\Delta t \approx 1150$~Myr}.
 These results show that, in the absence of additional (external) perturbations, the phase spiral is long-lived but eventually vanishes, probably due to the combined effect of phase-mixing and the settling of the disc \citepalias{tep22x}.
-The need for multiple interactions in order to maintain the phase spiral over long periods is consistent with the results by \citet{gar22c}, who found that multiple satellites, even with low mass ($\lesssim 10^9$~\Msun), are capable of triggering and sustaining the phase spiral over several billions of years \citep[cf.][]{lap19a,bla19a}.
+The need for multiple interactions to maintain the phase spiral over long periods is consistent with the results by \citet{gar22c}, who found that multiple satellites, even with low mass ($\lesssim 10^9$~\Msun), are capable of triggering and sustaining the phase spiral over several billion years \citep[cf.][]{lap19a,bla19a}.

+It is worth stressing that while the choice of an arbitrary threshold value for the slope may affect the earliest epoch at which the PS finder detects a positive signal, it turns out that -- in our simulations -- the fact that the PS signal becomes significant at $t~\gtrsim~500$~Myr (i.e. $\sim400$~Myr after impact) is entirely independent of this choice.
+This can be clearly seen in fig.~12 of \citetalias{bla21e}, in the case of model fg00.
+Independent of any automated PS finding, in that figure the PS can be seen to emerge clearly not earlier than $t \approx 500$~Myr, in agreement with the results displayed in Fig.~\ref{fig:incidence_map}.
+Given this consistency, we are confident that our choice of slope threshold has not affected the earliest epoch at which the PS is detected by the algorithm.

+The dynamic nature of the perturbation is apparent in the form of the azimuthal bands made up of non-empty cells running diagonally down from the right, with a `slope' that appears to decrease as the system evolves.
+This behaviour has been discussed at length in \citetalias{bla21e}, and has also been reported in other studies \citep{gar22c}.
+In \citetalias{bla21e}, we argued that the perturbation is supported by the interplay between a bending wave and a kinematic density wave, both triggered by the impulsive interaction.
+In consequence, its propagation speed is directly related to the difference between the pattern speeds of these waves.
+As these wrap up with different frequencies, the propagation speed of the perturbation increases, which is reflected in the decreasing slope of the diagonal bands.